Achab94/mplex/README.md

-mplex:
+mplex: an R package for multiplex networks
 --------

-ggplot2 is a package implement descriptive tools and function to handle multiplex networks into the R framework.
+mplex is a package that implement descriptive tools and function to handle multiplex networks into the R framework.
 Multiplex networks are composed by a multiplicity of overlapping layers that capture different types of connection between nodes and account for both relationships within a same layer and relationships between a same node located in different layers of the overall network.
 Some of the most common descriptors, clustering indices and centrality measures can be calculated starting from a set of nodes and layers given in input by the user.

 Installation
 ------------